-Antenatal and postnatal depression are different from emotional changes that you might expect during pregnancy and just after birth.
-For example, it’s common for expectant mothers to feel quite emotional as they go through big physical and practical changes during this time.
+Antenatal and postnatal depression are more than the emotional changes that you might expect during pregnancy and just after birth.
+For example, pregnant women might expect to feel quite emotional as they go through big physical and practical changes during this time.
 And new mothers can expect to get the ‘baby blues’ a couple of days after having a baby.
 But these kinds of emotional changes don’t last long.

 You might hear antenatal and postnatal depression referred to together as perinatal depression.

 Symptoms of antenatal depression and postnatal depression

 If you experience any of the changes below for more than two weeks, it’s important to seek professional support.
 It’s also important to let your health professional know if you’ve experienced mental illness in the past.
 Past mental illnesses can come back in pregnancy.